History of Ashwani Kumar (politician) in Timeline

 Ashwani Kumar (politician)

 Ashwani Kumar is an Indian politician and lawyer.
-He has served as a Member of Parliament in the Rajya Sabha, representing Punjab.
-His ministerial roles include Union Minister of Law and Justice and Union Minister of State in the Department of Industrial Policy and Promotion and Ministry of Commerce and Industry.
-He is a notable figure in Indian politics.
+He was a Member of Parliament, Rajya Sabha, representing Punjab.
+He held the position of Union Minister of Law and Justice.
+He also served as Union Minister of State in the Department of Industrial Policy and Promotion, as well as in the Ministry of Commerce and Industry.
+Kumar's career highlights his involvement in Indian politics and government.

 Ashwani Kumar was born in October 1952.
-He is an Indian politician and lawyer who served as Member of Parliament, Rajya Sabha representing the state of Punjab and Union Minister.
+He is an Indian politician and lawyer.

-On November 30, 1975, Ashwani Kumar married Madhu, and they had a son and a daughter.
+On November 30, 1975, Ashwani Kumar married Madhu, with whom he had a son and a daughter.

 1991: Appointed Additional Solicitors General of India

-Since 2002, Ashwani Kumar has been a member of the Rajya Sabha.
+In 2002, Ashwani Kumar became a member of the Rajya Sabha.

 2003: Authored Book